KarlLamothe/KarlLamothe.github.io/_posts/2023-09-28-Presentations.md

 ## 2020
 ### 37) American Fisheries Society Ontario Chapter Annual Meeting
   - Orillia, Ontario, Canada: February 2020
-  - Oral Presentation given by Robin Gaspardy: "The status of Pugnose Minnow  (Opsopoeodus emiliae, SARA:THR) in Canada"
+  - Oral Presentation given by Robin Gáspárdy: "The Status of Pugnose Minnow  (_Opsopoeodus emiliae_, SARA:THR) in Canada"

 ### 36) Regional Canadian Science Advisory Secretariat Meeting on the "Scientific advice on the design of a comprehensive long-term monitoring program for Redside Dace (_Clinostomus elongatus_) to inform recovery and management decisions"
   - Burlington, Ontario, Canada: February 2020